 SEO is not only an essential factor for start-ups in order to prevail against the competition.
 As is well known, SEO is dynamic and not static in nature, as there are permanent changes in the algorithms that require corresponding adaptations on the part of the company.
+Research SEO agencies in your area to help you set up a meeting with them in person.
+During these times you can discuss with them your goals and help you plan out your ideas.
 There are essentially four trends that are relevant for this year, which is presented in more detail below.

 SEO Trend 1: The BERT Update

 As part of the so-called BERT update, Google attaches greater importance to a comprehensive or holistic understanding of the text, since over 50 per cent of search queries are now made using voice commands or voice searches.
 This is the result of a study by ComScore from 2019.
 However, voice search is still on a long way to perfection, even though the aforementioned update has significantly improved communication between Google and users.

 In detail, the BERT update, which came out at the end of 2019 and is a further development of Hummingbird and Rankbrain, provides for a better understanding of words in the context of an entire text.

 For the content of a website, this means that the better it ranks, the more specific questions are answered in the text.
 The content must, therefore, for example, be devoted to relevant W-questions, whereby the structuring can be successful with the help of programs such as the W-Question tool and Q&A snippets.
 This also has great advantages for the development of voice search.